GameAutomators/eBook-Source/README.md

 <hr>

-Written by **Surya Penmetsa** and the following amazing members of the community.
+Written by **Surya Penmetsa** with the help of the following amazing members of the community.

-* Aarti Barai
-* Aman Bhargava
+* Sudheesh Singanamalla
+* Chandra S S Vamsi
-* Aroma Rodrigues
+* Nishi
-* Devendra Patil
+* Piyush Kashyap
 * Karthik Shathiri
-* Monica Tiyyagura
+* Rajmani Arya
 * Naveen Indala
-* Nisha Jacob
-* Nishi
 * Piyush Agarwal
-* Piyush Kashyap
-* Satya Sree
-* Shivani Shukla
-* Spandan Pandey
-* Sudheesh Singanamalla
-* Chandra S S Vamsi
-* Satya Kesav
-* Sriram Kovela
-* Bharath Kumar
-* Vinay Kant
-* Rajmani Arya
-* Milan Chatterjee
-* Chetan Rathore
-* Surendra Gurjar
-* Anirudh Deshpande
-* Milind Sheth
-* Sreetam Das

-Sponsors:
-* Srihari Maneru
+We'd like to thank the following mighty people have assisted us in making all the work we do open source and free.
 * Ramesh Akula
 * Raja Poranki
 * Priyanka Namburi